advancedroboticsaws/angel/README.md

 		![PIR](doc/motiondetection.png)

 		**Simply wave your hand in front of the PIR sensor.
 The value on the screen would be `true` if something moves.**
-	6. If you finish all the steps, type `ctrl + c` on all the termianl you opened to exit.
+	6. If you have finished all the steps, type `ctrl + c` on all the termianl you opened to exit.

 ### Camera image topic test